linkinmedo/forms/README.md

 # Forms

-This is a web app that allow the user to create custom forms and share them with the world to fill :)
+This is a simple web app that allow the user to create custom forms and share them with the world to fill :)

+you can try this app on [Heroku](https://simforms.herokuapp.com/)